xmranon/primo/README.md

 Primo - Private Monero payments

-Primo (Private Monero payments) is a protocol and set of software which enables a party to require paynent for service.
+Primo (Private Monero payments) is a protocol and set of software which enables a party to require payment for service.
 Users will mine Monero and submit shares to the party like to a pool.
 The party (eg, a web site) uses such mining as payment, and supplies the service based on those payments.
 Monero blocks will be found from time to time, and be the party's actual income.